Federal Capitals Residents Continue Visiting Trails Despite Lockdown - UrduPoint

 Federal Capital's Residents Continue Visiting Trails Despite Lockdown

-The residents of the federal capital are continuing to visit trails despite lockdown for containing the pandemic of Corona virus in the country

-ISLAMABAD, (UrduPoint / Pakistan Point News - 2nd Apr, 2020 ) :The residents of the Federal capital are continuing to visit trails despite lockdown for containing the pandemic of Corona virus in the country.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 5th Apr, 2020 ) :The residents of the Federal capital are continuing to visit trails despite lockdown for containing the pandemic of coronavirus in the country.

 Talking to APP, Assistant Director Islamabad Wildlife Management board (IWMB) Sakhawat Ali regretted the irresponsible behaviour of residents flouting the restriction to stay at homes for mitigating the risk of outbreak.